Streamlinelv/cartbounty/readme.txt

 4. How the Exit Intent popup looks like once the user tries to leave the shop

 == Changelog ==

+= 4.5 =
+* Added option to move email field higher in the checkout field
+* Changed the script loading hook from "woocommerce_after_checkout_form" to "woocommerce_before_checkout_form"

 = 4.4.1 =
 * Translation files updated